marks-5/cloud-devsecops-pipelineactions/docs/index.md

   - New Relic Deployment Marker
 - Insights (Coming soon)

+The above reusable actions are available for a variety of tech stacks, please see the [Workflows folder](https://github.com/DigitalInnovation/cloud-devsecops-pipelineactions/tree/main/workflows) for more.

 ## Want to contribute?
 We openly welcome contributors to enhance and grow our resuable actions to improve M&S engineering experience.
 Please feel free to raise a pull request against this repo with your suggestions / additions and one of the Cloud DevSecOps team will review.

 ## Feedback or improvements?
-- Please contact the Cloud DevSecOps teams: itplatformscloudtechnologydevsecops@marks-and-spencer.com
+Please contact the Cloud DevSecOps teams: itplatformscloudtechnologydevsecops@marks-and-spencer.com